BuhaiovDmytro/Database/README.md

  - Ability to add, delete, search for records in the database

- - Receives requests in json format from the client
+ - Receiving requests in json format from the client

- - Gives answers in json format with possible errors
+ - Giving answers in json format with possible errors

  - Implementation of console client